valenpe7/bentley-ottmann/README.md

 Java implementation of Bentley–Ottmann sweep line algorithm for listing all crossings in a set of line segments.

-The algorithm, as described by Bentley and Ottmann, assumes that 4 following conditions are satisfied:
+The algorithm, as described by Bentley and Ottmann, assumes that **4 following conditions are satisfied**:

 1. line segments are not vertical
 2. line segment endpoints do not lie on other line segments